Rushyo/VindicateTool/README.md

 ### Important Event IDs

 * 7 - This indicates that Vindicate has upgraded its confidence in an assessment that spoofing is going on.
-* 8 - Detected a WPAD (Web Proxy Auto-Detection) service at a spoofed location.
+* 8 - Detected a WPAD (Web Proxy Auto-Detection) service at a spoofed* location.
 * 11 - Detected an SMB (Server Message Block) service at a spoofed location.
+* 6 - Received a spoofed response to a name lookup.

 ### Notes

+* By default, Vindicate uses lookup names that shouldn't exist in any network but look semi-realistic to an attacker who might be watching, to avoid false positives where you have real services that might rely on these name lookups.
+If systems with those names really do exist on your network, Vindicate will give false positives.
 * As Vindicate uses a partial custom name service implementation written in .NET, it works even if multicast resolution is disabled on the client.
 * Vindicate can detect mDNS spoofing (often associated with Mac OS), but this detection won't work on Windows if multicast resolution is enabled as a required port is in use by the operating system.
 Consider [disabling it](http://www.computerstepbystep.com/turn-off-multicast-name-resolution.html) for security reasons anyway (and reset the DNS Service to apply the changes).
 * Vindicate does not require administrative permissions to run and is sad if you run it with high privileges.
 * Vindicate can send false credentials to an attacker to frustrate their movements.
 Check out the `-u`, `-p`, and `-d` flags.
-* By default, Vindicate uses lookup names that shouldn't exist in any network but look semi-realistic to an attacker who might be watching, to avoid false positives where you have real services that might rely on these name lookups.
 * Due to the above, Vindicate works best with custom flags that are tuned to your environment.
 Use `-h` to get help.
 * Vindicate has been written with cross-platform use in mind, but has not been tested for this purpose yet.
+If this is desired, let me know with an issue and your platform.